tlennan/simple-client-server/README.md

 The security functionality for the client and server is split out into separate modules so they can be developed and tested without the complications of the security implementation.
-The security used here (a work in progress) is using JWT as shown at https://www.javainuse.com/spring/boot-jwt
+The security used here is using JWT as shown at https://www.javainuse.com/spring/boot-jwt.
+To access the web interface provide the below in the request body:
+{
+    "name": "name",
+    "description": "desc"
+}

+When running the secured apps visit http://localhost:8080/do  This will cause the client to invoke the server and display the contend returned.